What is canyoneering?

 We do not have an age limit for most of our trips.
 We can recommend different trips based on age and ability, and we can certainly accommodate everyone in the family.
 Canyoneering is a great family adventure and we don’t think that anyone should be left out.

-Our only requirement for kids (and adults!) is that they have a sense of adventure.
+Our only requirement for kids (and adults!) is that they have a sense of adventure and a willingness to try something new.
 We love getting kids excited about climbing and canyoneering, and we believe that with a little extra patience and attention, we can guide anyone of any age safely through our routes.

 All outdoor activities involve some degree of risk, especially when ropes are involved.
 Steps can be taken, however, to manage the risks and to create a safe environment for an enjoyable trip.
 None of the information below is meant to scare you or lessen your enthusiasm for these trips.
 We’re offering this info because we want you to know that our guides are well aware of these risks and know how to recognize and avoid them.